Scam-spotters share red flags

 Here are five red flags to watch for that may help you avoid becoming a victim of a scam.

 Someone contacts you out of the blue claiming to be a loved one in danger.
+Look out for scare tactics, insistence on wiring money, and being asked to keep the transaction secret.

 At a Washington state branch, a customer frantically requested an $8,000 wire transfer to help her son, who she believed was on a last-minute trip to Florida and ended up in jail.
-Spotting the warning signs for impostor fraud, the teller alerted the branch manager.
+Spotting the warning signs for impostor scams, the teller alerted the branch manager.

-More red flags popped up as the manager reviewed the wire transfer details, including the beneficiary being an individual rather than a courthouse or bail bondsman.
+More red flags popped up as the manager reviewed the wire transfer details, including the beneficiary being an individual rather than a courthouse or bail bonds agency.
 She suggested the customer contact her son directly to verify the wire.
 The customer was hesitant and revealed that her “son” asked her not to tell anyone about his situation.

 The manager then contacted Wells Fargo’s Transaction Fraud Support to research the wire transfer beneficiary, who turned out to be in Texas, not Florida.
 The customer finally reached her son, who verified that the person who contacted her was a scammer.